 Cape Verde: Rebooting a national electricity company

 Cape Verde officials choose CPCS to restructure and transfer the national electricity utility to the private sector.

-Despite contributing to an above-average electrification rate of 95% in Cape Verde, the state-owned electricity company Electra hasn’t been as profitable as expected.
+Despite contributing to an above-average electrification rate of 95 per cent in Cape Verde, the state-owned electricity company Electra hasn’t been as profitable as expected.
 The government wishes to reboot the company to take advantage of the country’s immense potential in renewable energy.

 As such, the government decided to unbundle Electra into three separate companies responsible for electricity generation, distribution and transmission.
 The first two companies will be handed over to private investors while the third one will remain state-owned.

 “It falls to us to advise the government in this transaction process, says Admar Brito, transaction advisory expert at CPCS.
 Restructuring and privatizing the company is the only way to ensure its long-term financial viability.”

 CPCS plans to assist the government in two volleys.

 The first phase consists of coming up with privatization options and restructuring analyses.
 This includes writing proposals to draw private investors, resolving restructuring complications and conducting due diligence on legal and environmental aspects.